fb pixel

 • Bleed often

-• Are loose around your teeth or receding
+• Are your teeth loose or receding

 • Allow for wobbly (adult) teeth